SBAP presentation format

 Background (introduce the clinical context, this allows your listener to better understand the CC)

 “My patient is a generally well 75 year old, her past medical hx include:

 Diabetes 2 diet controlled with A1c of 6.9

 Intermittent benign positional vertigo for 5 years- triggered by movement in bed

 Chronic low back pain”

 it’s quite likely that your patient may have other medical conditions- CKD stage 3, hyperlipidemia, incidental thyroid nodule, knee arthritis, GERD, and constipation,…, But since these are not relevant to the context of her presentation today, listing them all run the risk of overwhelming and distracting your listener.
 (Certainly for new patients, do review all active and inactive medical conditions with your preceptors)

-“Patient’s chief concern today is dizziness for several weeks, I had previously scheduled this appointment 2 months ago to follow up her blood pressure after we added a new antihypertensive for a SBP of 170.
+“Patient’s chief concern today is acute dizziness for 1-2 weeks, I had previously scheduled this appointment a months ago to follow up her blood pressure after we added a new antihypertensive for a SBP of 170.

-Other than that she has been doing well, with good energy, and has been watching her grandkids.
-She notes no problems with her home glucometers checks with fasting values between 100-150.
+Otherwise she has been well, with good energy, and has spends most of her afternoon watching her grandkids.
 Her chronic low back pain is only worse when the weather is bad but she remains active w adl and iadl.
 She performs glucose home testing infrequently but all of her fasting values have been quite good.
 Other ROS include frequent urination causing her to get up 3 times a night, occasional chronic arthritis pain of the L knee, and mild insomnia which are chronic.

 (on a follow up visit you do not need to present the full family or social history, but you should highlight elements that may be relevant to the HPI)